-The author begins Book III of Empirio-Monism, the article "Social Selection (Foundations of Method)," 1906, by refuting the "eclectic socio-biological attempts of Lange, Ferri, Woltmann and many others" (p.
+The author begins Book III of Empirio-monism, the article "Social Selection (Foundations of Method)", 1906, by rejecting the "eclectic socio-biological attempts of Lange, Ferri, Woltmann and many others" (p.
 1), and on page 15 we find the following conclusion of the "enquiry": "We can formulate the fundamental connection between energetics and social selection as follows:

 "Every act of social selection represents an increase or decrease of the energy of the social complex concerned.
-In the former case we have 'positive selection,' in the latter 'negative selection.'"
+In the former case we have 'positive selection', in the latter 'negative selection'."
 (Author's italics.)

-And such unutterable trash is served out as Marxism!
+And such unspeakable nonsense is served out as Marxism!
 Can one imagine anything more sterile, lifeless and scholastic than this string of biological and energeticist terms that contribute nothing, and can contribute nothing, in the sphere of the social sciences?
-There is not a shadow of concrete economic enquiry here, not a hint of the Marxist method, the method of dialectics and the world outlook of materialism, only a mere invention of definitions and attempts to fit them into the ready-made conclusions of Marxism.
-"The rapid growth of the productive forces of capitalist society is undoubtedly an increase in the energy of the social whole. . . . " The second half of the phrase is undoubtedly a simple repetition of the first half expressed in meaningless terms which seem to lend "profundity" to the question, but which in reality in no way differ from the eclectic biologicosociological attempts of Lange and Co.! - "but the disharmonious character of this process leads to its culmination in a crisis, in a vast waste of productive forces, in a sharp decrease of energy: positive selection is replaced by negative selection" (p.
-18).
+There is not a shadow of concrete economic study here, not a hint of Marx's method, the method of dialectics and the world outlook of materialism, only a mere invention of definitions and attempts to fit them into the ready-made conclusions of Marxism.
+"The rapid growth of the productive forces of capitalist society is undoubtedly an increase in the energy of the social whole...."
+The second half of the phrase is undoubtedly a simple repetition of the first half expressed in meaningless terms which seem to lend "profundity" to the question, but which in reality in no way differ from the eclectic biologico-sociological attempts of Lange and Co.!-"but the disharmonious character of this process leads to its culmination in a 'crisis', in a vast waste of productive forces, in a sharp decrease of energy: positive selection is replaced by negative selection" (18).

 In what way does this differ from Lange?
-A biologicoenergeticist label is tacked on to ready-made conclusions on the subject of crises, without any concrete material whatever being added and without the nature of crises being elucidated.
-All this is done with the very best intentions, for the author wishes to corroborate and give greater depth to Marx's conclusions; but in point of fact he only dilutes them with an intolerably dreary and lifeless scholasticism.
-The only "Marxism" here is a repetition of an already known conclusion, and all the "new" proof of it, all this "social energetics" (p.
-34) and "social selection" is but a mere collection of words and a sheer mockery of Marxism.
+A biologico-energeticist label is tacked on to ready-made conclusions about crises, without any concrete material whatever being added and without the nature of crises being elucidated.
+All this is done with the very best intentions, for the author wishes to corroborate and deepen Marx's conclusions; but in point of fact he only dilutes them with an intolerably dreary and lifeless scholasticism.
+The only "Marxism" here is a repetition of an already known conclusion, and all the "new" proof of it, all this social energetics" (34) and "social selection", is a mere collection of words, a sheer mockery of Marxism.

-Bogdanov is not engaged in a Marxist enquiry at all; all he is doing is to reclothe results already obtained by the Marxist enquiry in a biological and energeticist terminology.
-The whole attempt is worthless from beginning to end, for the concepts "selection," "assimilation and dissimilation" of energy, the energetic balance, and so forth, are, when applied to the sphere of the social sciences, but empty phrases.
+Bogdanov is not engaged in a Marxist enquiry at all; all he is doing is to reclothe results already obtained by this enquiry in a biological and energeticist terminology.
+The whole attempt is worthless from beginning to end, for the concepts "selection", "assimilation and dissimilation" of energy, the energetic balance, and so on and so forth, when applied to the sphere of the social sciences, are empty phrases.
 In fact, an enquiry into social phenomena and an elucidation of the method of the social sciences cannot be undertaken with the aid of these concepts.
-Nothing is easier than to tack the labels of "energetics" or "biologico-sociology" on to such phenomena as crises, revolutions, the class struggle and so forth; but neither is there anything more sterile, more scholastic and lifeless than such an occupation.
-The important thing is not that Bogdanov tries to fit all his results and conclusions into the Marxist theory - or "nearly" all (we have seen the "correction" he made on the subject of the relation of social being to social consciousness) - but that the methods of fitting - this "social energetics" - are thoroughly false and in no way differ from the methods of Lange.
+Nothing is easier than to tack an "energeticist" or "biologico-sociological" label on to such phenomena as crises, revolutions, the class struggle and so forth; but neither is there anything more sterile, more scholastic and lifeless than such an occupation.
+The important thing is not that Bogdanov tries to fit all his results and conclusions into Marxist theory-or "nearly" all (we have seen the "correction" he made on the subject of the relation of social being to social consciousness)-but that the methods of fitting-this "social energetics"-are thoroughly false and in no way differ from the methods of Lange.